Electronic Fetal Heart MonitoringSkip to the navigation

 Your baby's heart rate is more than 160 beats per minute.

 During a nonstress test, your baby's heart rate does not increase by 15 beats per minute or it drops far below its baseline rate after he or she moves.

 Uterine contractions are weak or irregular during labor.

 What Affects the Test

-- Extra noises such as your heartbeat or your stomach rumbling.
+- There are extra noises such as your heartbeat or your stomach rumbling.

 - Your baby is sleeping during a nonstress test.

-- Your baby is moving a lot during the test.
+- Your baby moves a lot during the test.